nbdc-datahub/hbcd-docs/docs/instruments/neurocog/vineland.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
 <p>The Q-Global version of the Vineland-3 is not currently available in Spanish therefore the Vineland-3 was only administered to those parents/caregivers who indicated adequate English proficiency for completing this instrument.</p>
+<p>In addition, note that there are some participants who were administered the Vineland outside of the V05 age range of 10-17 months.</p>
 </div>

 ## Administration & Quality Control